onkarthorat/Sentiment-Analysis-through-Web-Scraping/README.md

 # Sentiment-Analysis-through-Web-Scraping

 Web Scraping the reviews and ratings of various travel destinations through Beautiful Soup and doing their Sentiment Analysis.
-We train the Random Forest Classifier on the corpus.
+Trained the Random Forest Classifier on the corpus.